top of page

 • FOB = Freight on Board (Pricing that includes material, CMT labor and transport to the COO exit point.
 Does not include shipping, insurance, tariffs or taxes.)

-Since I just added used more by accident –
+Since I just used more acronyms out of habit –

 • CMT= Cut/Make/Trim (Many factories will do cutting, sewing, and apply trims / trim thread only.
 You must provide everything else.)